PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 	...

-**Note:** Each header will be assigned a local *id* that you can link to.
+**Note**: Each header will be assigned a local *id* that you can link to.
 You can link to any header in a document, by adding a *fragment*, starting with the hash sign, and then followed by the automatically generated *id*.
 The *id* is formed by joining the words in the header together using lower case, capitalizing the first letter of each word except the first word which is kept all lower case.
 This is called *Camel Casing*, or *camelCasing*.
 To link to the "Block constructs" header above, for instance, you would write something like this: